RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-signature-provider.md

 ## Example 1

-You have your own package to make signatures:
+You have your own package to sign:

 ```typescript
 class mySignaturePackage {